calebfaris/ict302-5/content/posts/initial_group_contract.md

 A website that should be awarded a ***"B"*** will contain everything listed above, but will lack the authentic look of a shelter website.
+It will contain a lot of content but would be considered **MEDIOCRE** by most people.